 Yellow-Striped Armyworm Moth (Spodoptera ornithogalli)

-Detailing the identifying qualities of the Yellow-Striped Armyworm Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Yellow-Striped Armyworm Moth.

 Updated: 6/30/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org